Steve Pederson

-Steve Pederson was athletic director (AD) at the University of Nebraska-Lincoln and the University of Pittsburgh.
-He began his career as a college football recruiting coordinator at Ohio State, Tennessee, and Nebraska, where he assembled No. 1 ranked recruiting classes.
+Steve Pederson was athletic director (AD) at the University of Nebraska–Lincoln and the University of Pittsburgh.
+He began his career as a college football recruiting coordinator at Ohio State, Tennessee, and Nebraska.
 He has worked with five College Football Hall of Fame football coaches.

 First Pittsburgh tenure

 Pederson was hired as the 10th athletic director of the University of Pittsburgh on October 28, 1996, at 39 years old.
 He quickly implemented several sweeping and controversial changes to resurrect an athletic program that had fallen on hard times.
 He removed several employees of the athletic department and in the spring of 1997 changed and standardized the athletic uniforms, colors, and logos used by Pittsburgh Athletic Department to emphasize the heritage and location of the University.
-This involved demphasizing the traditional use of "Pitt" in preference for the use of "Pittsburgh" to refer to the school in press releases and in signage.
+This involved deemphasizing the traditional use of "Pitt" in preference for the use of "Pittsburgh" to refer to the school in press releases and in signage.
 In doing so, he also abandoned the use of the traditional "Pitt script" logo that had adorned football helmets since 1973.
 New logos designed by Peter Moore that utilized a "torch-cut" font, which alluded to the heritage of Pittsburgh's steel industry, were introduced along with a new Panther logo with a similar torch-cut style.
 The blue and gold shades used by the athletic department, previously royal to navy blue and yellow to mustard gold, were also changed to midnight blue and vegas gold.
 In addition, the existing Golden Panther booster club organization was scrapped and replaced with a new club termed Team Pittsburgh.
 These moves were controversial among fans, boosters and traditionalists of the University of Pittsburgh athletic teams.